CountCrypt: Quantum Cryptography between QCMA and PP: Introduction

 \section{Introduction}

 Nearly all cryptographic primitives require some form of computational assumption~\cite{FOCS:ImpLub89}.
 For example, the existence of one-way functions (OWFs) implies that $\mathbf{P}\neq \mathbf{NP}$.
 However, some primitives seemingly require stronger computational assumptions than others.
-For instance, it appears that key exchange protocols require stronger computational assumptions than OWFs.
-In particular, OWFs can be built from key exchange protocols~\cite{C:BelCowGol89}, but there exist strong barriers to building key exchange from OWFs~\cite{STOC:ImpRud89}.
+For instance, it appears that key exchange (KE) requires stronger computational assumptions than OWFs.
+In particular, OWFs can be built from KE~\cite{C:BelCowGol89}, but there exist strong barriers to building KE from OWFs~\cite{STOC:ImpRud89}.
 In general, the relationships between classical cryptographic primitives are well-understood.
 Notably, nearly all primitives can be used to build OWFs, and so the existence of any sort of cryptography necessitates that $\mathbf{P}\neq \mathbf{NP}$.

 Everything changes once quantum computers enter the picture.
 It is not hard to define quantum versions of classical cryptographic primitives, where we allow either the protocol description and/or protocol inputs/outputs to be quantum.
 For instance, ~\cite{C:JiLiuSon18} defines pseudorandom state generators (PRSGs), a quantum analogue of pseudorandom generators where the output is a quantum state, and it is indistinguishable from a Haar random quantum state.
-There exists a quantum oracle under which PRSGs exist but $\mathbf{P}=\mathbf{NP}$~\cite{STOC:KQST23}\footnote{More precisely, this paper shows the existence of 1-PRSGs.} or $\mathbf{BQP}=\mathbf{QMA}$~\cite{TQC:Kre21}.
+There exists a classical oracle relative to which single-copy-secure PRSGs\footnote{A single-copy-secure PRSG is a variant of PRSGs where the adversary receives only a single copy of a pseudorandom state.} exist~\cite{STOC:KQST23} or quantumly-computable trapdoor functions exist~\cite{STOC:KreQiaTal25} but $\mathbf{P}=\mathbf{NP}$, or there exists a quantum oracle relative to which pseudorandom unitaries (PRUs) exist but $\mathbf{BQP}=\mathbf{QMA}$~\cite{TQC:Kre21}.
 This gives evidence that some quantum primitives require weaker assumptions even than OWFs.